Ausdauersportler/GRML-FLASH/README.md

 iMac12,1 and iMac12,2 mid 2011

-Of course this tool can be used on any other Intel based system like MacPro4,1 or MacPro5,1 or other normal PCs!
+Of course this tool can be used on any other Intel based system like MacPro3,1, MacPro4,1 or MacPro5,1 or even on normal PCs!

+Supported graphics hardware includes all ATI/AMD and NVIDIA cards usable in Mac Intel hardware.
+Most recent graphics cards may need updated versions of amdvbflash or nvflash.

 ## Booting from the USB

-If your Mac has not EFI capable graphics card installed you should simply disconnect all other drives from all connectors.
+If your Mac has no EFI capable graphics card installed you should simply disconnect all other drives from all connectors.
 On power on the Mac will scan the USB bus and find and boot the prepared Linux USB.

 ## Remote Access via SSH